 Median LSAT scores for the top 20 law schools in the nation range from 168-174.

 The ranking of a law school may affect job opportunities.
 This is because the higher the rank of a law school, the easier it is to be recruited by bigger firms.
 However, once you’re established as a lawyer, job opportunities will depend on how well you are.

 So, does law school ranking matter?

-On top of ranking, consider factors like cost, location, other life goals, or your desired area of focus to ensure you make the most out of your legal education and have an enjoyable law school experience!
+On top of the ranking, consider factors like cost, location, other life goals, or your desired area of focus to ensure you make the most out of your legal education and have an enjoyable law school experience!